IMTAltiStudiLucca/mCRL2DY/README.md

 Nondeterministic selection is represented with the mCRL2 `sum` operator.
-DY knowledge is stored as an `FSet(Msg)`, giving a canonical set representation: duplicates and insertion order do not create semantically equivalent states.
+DY knowledge is stored as an `FSet(Msg)`, giving a canonical set representation: duplicates and insertion order do not create distinct knowledge states.

 ## Bounded analysis